 Though I’ve always lived in the countryside outside Copenhagen, I commute to the city every day for my job in advertising.
-In a city featuring such beautiful and varied architecture, I find that I’m always bringing my camera (or at least, my iPhone) with me.
+In a city featuring such beautiful and varied architecture, photography is so exciting that I often find myself bringing my camera along with me on the commute into Copenhagen.

 I only started taking pictures when Instagram came along, and I’m still learning with every shot.
 In general I strive to never stop learning — it’s important to keep pushing your own boundaries!